Why Is My Gas Bill So High (QUICK FIX)

 Poor maintenance

-If you haven’t maintained a furnace and pleated filters for a while now (6 months or more), it’s possible that they have increased gas consumption.
+If you haven’t maintained a furnace and pleated filters for a while now (6 months or more), they may have increased gas consumption.

-The best way would be to have annual maintenance done by professionals to ensure everything is working properly.
+The best way would be to have annual maintenance done by professionals to ensure everything works correctly.

 Outdated appliances